2010 United States Senate election in Ohio

-The 2010 United States Senate election in Ohio was held on November 2, 2010 as one of many Ohio elections in 2010.
+The 2010 United States Senate election in Ohio was held on November 2, 2010, as one of many Ohio elections in 2010.
 Incumbent two-term Republican U.S. Senator George Voinovich decided to retire instead of seeking a third term.
 Former Representative Republican Rob Portman won the open seat.

+This was one of the five Republican-held Senate seats up for election in a state that Barack Obama won in the 2008 presidential election.

 Republican primary

 Background

 With rumors circulating about Voinovich's possible retirement, former Director of the Office of Management and Budget, United States Trade Representative, and Congressman Rob Portman and State Auditor Mary Taylor were considered the main contenders for the Republican nomination.
 Former Ohio Secretary of State Ken Blackwell was also considered a potential candidate, but declined in order to run for chairman of the Republican National Committee.